varun17398/smatsuite/README.md

   Contact table consists of 5 columns contact_id(integer and auto incremented), firstname(varchar not null), lastname(varchar not null), email(varchar not null), mobile_number(integer not null).

   There is an attached SQL file of the mentioned database so that you can directly import it on your local mySQL server and run it.

+  To import it into your local mySQL type the following command `mysql -u username -p database_name < file_name.sql`.

 # Run the project